 The UE Wonderboom 2 is a step up from the original Wonderboom, and it does come with some significant upgrades.
 For starters, it’s outdoor boost feature fine tunes the audio for outdoor listening, and this coupled with a battery life that’s 3 hours longer than its predecessor makes it a very tempting offer.
-The portable speaker retails at about $100, and is definitely one of the best bluetooth speakers in the market if you’re looking for something that’s got good battery life, great sound and is fairly durable.
+If you’re looking for a speaker that would work better indoors, take a look at our review of this transparent speaker too.
+The portable speaker retails at about $100, and is definitely one of the best Bluetooth speakers in the market if you’re looking for something that’s got good battery life, great sound and is fairly durable.
 For another portable speaker, take a look at our AudioEngine A2 Speaker review.

 Why We Like It – UE Wonderboom 2

 The Wonderboom 2 from Ultimate Ears is a perfect pick for outdoor or pool partying thanks to its strong durability against the elements.
+If you prefer a speaker set, check out our Logitech Bluetooth speakers Z600 review.
+This is similar to our Tunebug Shake Portable speaker review in that both of these speakers are primarily for outdoors.
 The UE Wonderboom 2 also boasts of a 13 hour battery life, and a stereo pairing feature that lets you pair with another Wonderboom speaker for a much louder sound volume.
 For perfect sound indoors, take a look at our Creative Labs Inspire T6300 5.1 speaker system review too.

 The Wonderboom 2 delivers a big sound in spite of its size, and has an impressive 30m wireless range for music playback.
 Its IP67 rating is even better than the original’s IPX7, as it means that the speaker can withstand being submerged up to a meter in water for about 30 minutes just like the JBL Charge 4.
 This makes the portable bluetooth speaker ideal for beach parties, or even being handled in the rain.
 To get the speaker louder when outdoors, you might be tempted to press its outdoor boost button which is in the form of a pine tree and is at the speaker’s bottom.
 Switching to outdoor mode increases loudness by up to 87dBC, though at the slight expense of its sound quality.
 While the bass may be better on the Wonderboom, take a look at the Tego Audio NOVA mini portable speakers review if you want a loud speaker.